 Board supervision: the Board of Directors evaluates Pernod Ricard's S&R commitments' relevance and ensures that climate-related issues are incorporated into the Group' strategy through two annual meetings.
 The Board relies on Pernod Ricard's Operations Department to carry out the integration of climate-related issues into the Group's three-year strategic plans and budgets, in compliance with its strategic orientations.
-The Executive Committee, which meets twice a year on S&R topics, prepares, examines and approves all decisions relating to sustainability and climate change and submits its decisions to the Board of Directors.
+The Executive Committee, which meets twice a year on S&R topics, prepares, examines and approves all decisions to the Board of Directors.
 The Committee is also in charge of reviewing climate change risks and opportunities assessed by the S&R Department and HQ experts.